nikhileshwar-perumalla/healthcare-symptom-checker/README.md

 ### Deployment

-For this assignment-ready version, local run is the primary path.
-If you deploy, use your preferred platform and the standard FastAPI/React deployment guides.
+This project is optimized for Vercel (Node serverless) as described above.
+You can also deploy the Node backend to any Node hosting provider and serve the React frontend with any static host.

 ## 🛠️ Development

 ### Adding New Features

-1. **New LLM Provider**: Edit `llm_service.py` and add provider logic
+1. **New LLM Provider**: Edit `node-backend/src/app.js` (see `analyzeSymptoms`) and add provider logic
-2. **New Endpoints**: Add routes in `main.py`
+2. **New Endpoints**: Add Express routes in `node-backend/src/app.js`
 3. **UI Components**: Create in `frontend/src/components/`
-4. **Database Models**: Modify `database.py`
+4. **Database Models**: Extend the Mongoose schema in `node-backend/src/app.js` or introduce a models file

 ### Code Quality

-- Backend follows PEP 8 style guidelines
+- Backend: Node + Express best practices (optional ESLint/Prettier)
-- Frontend uses React best practices
+- Frontend: React best practices
 - Async/await for all database and LLM operations
 - Comprehensive error handling